GreptimeTeam/docs/docs/user-guide/scripts-&-functions/function.md

 Both `sql` and `args` are optional; they must either be provided together or not at all.
 They are usually used in Post-Query processing.
 Please read below.

 The `returns` is required for every coprocessor because the output schema is necessary.

 `backend` is optional, because `RustPython` can't support C APIs and you might want to use `pyo3` backend to use third-party python libraries that only support C APIs.
 For example, `numpy`, `pandas` etc.

 ## Input of the coprocessor function

-The coprocessor also accepts arguments already seen before:
 ```python
 @coprocessor(args=["number"], sql="select number from numbers limit 20", returns=["value"])
 def normalize(v) -> vector[i64]: